-The YEPP EUROPE Sustainable Event Concept
+The YEPP EUROPE & Songs for Rights

+Sustainable Event Concept

 We can contribute a lot towards climate protection and climate change mitigation by making our events more sustainable.
-With this Sustainable Event Concept, YEPP EUROPE provides a summary of guidelines and best practices to apply when planning and implementing events.
+With this Sustainable Event Concept, YEPP EUROPE & Songs for Rights provide a summary of guidelines and best practices to apply when planning and implementing events.
 It is structured according to pre-event, event proper, and after event guidelines.
 Through this concept, we hope that we can do our share of climate action through small, conscious, and actionable steps.